contember/docs/docs/reference/engine/actions/overview.md

     image: contember/engine-ee:1.3.0-alpha
     environment:
       CONTEMBER_APPLICATION_WORKER: 'all'
-      # other envs
+      # other environment variables
 ```

-In the updated configuration, we have changed the `image` field to `contember/engine-ee:1.3.0-alpha` to use the Contember Enterprise Edition (EE) version with Actions support.
-Additionally, we have added the `CONTEMBER_APPLICATION_WORKER` environment variable and set it to `'all'`.
+In this updated configuration, the `image` field has been changed to `contember/engine-ee:1.3.0-alpha`, enabling the use of the Contember Enterprise Edition (EE) with Actions support.
+The `CONTEMBER_APPLICATION_WORKER` environment variable has also been introduced and set to `'all'`.

-You can also manually control and fire webhooks using [Actions management API](./managing.md)
+You can also manually trigger webhooks using the [Actions management API](./managing.md).